Use of Personal Information

 Special categories of personal data include information about an individual's health and other categories of personal information which are closely protected (e.g. biometric data).

-We do not generally process such information, unless you have voluntarily provided that information to us, for example, where you have notified us of a health issue that would mean you would be classed as a 'vulnerable customer' (i.e. if you, due to your personal circumstances or personal characteristics, are especially vulnerable to financial detriment).
+We do not generally process such information, unless you have voluntarily provided that information to us, for example, where you have notified us of a health issue that would mean you would be classed as a 'vulnerable customer' (i.e. if you, due to your personal circumstances or personal characteristics, are especially vulnerable to financial detriment), When you have given us explicit consent to record details of your vulnerability, you have the right to withdraw your consent at any time by contacting us by telephone, email or in writing.
 Criminal offence information is not defined as special categories of personal data, however, this information does require additional protections.
 Criminal offence information covers information related to convictions and offences, including alleged offences, court proceedings, and sentencing.